OmarElNaja/MyTour/README.md

 - Read in a database of all the intersections and streets and other geographic features in a city and organize it into appropriate data structures.
 - Draw the resulting map nicely and let the user interact (pan, zoom, highlight, search for locations, etc.) with it.
-- Find good travel routes between intersections in the city and give directions to the user.
+- Find the shortest travel route between any two intersections in the city and give directions to the user.
-- Find a good order of deliveries and a good driving path for a courier company driver to complete his/her list of daily deliveries.
+- Find an efficient order of deliveries and an optimized driving path for a courier company driver to complete his/her list of daily deliveries.

 ## Demo